jbakse/compform_site/content/procedures/index.md

 ### Instructions

-Please take out a sheet of paper and pen and follow these instructions:
+Please take out a sheet of paper and a pen and follow these instructions:

 1. Draw an up-pointing equilateral triangle that fills most of the page.
 2. Lightly mark the midpoint of each line of that triangle.
 3. Draw straight lines connecting each of those marks.
-This forms **four** new triangles: **three** that point up, **one** that points down.
+This forms **four** new triangles: **three** that point up and **one** that points down.
 4. Choose any empty, up-pointing triangle on the page.
 5. Go to instruction 2.